 Faqs about geode gemstones

-Geodes are commonly found in areas with volcanic or sedimentary rocks, such as in Brazil, Uruguay, Namibia, and parts of the U.S. (Iowa, Utah, and others).
+Geodes are often found in Brazil, Uruguay, Mexico, the U.S. (Iowa, Utah, Arizona), and Madagascar.